BrainStem-FIRST/8393RedTeamCode/README.md

 * Adds Sample to illustrate optimizing camera exposure for AprilTags: ConceptAprilTagOptimizeExposure

 ### Bug Fixes
 * Corrects inspection screen to report app version using the SDK version defined in the libraries instead of the version specified in `AndroidManifest.xml`.
-This corrects the case where the app could show matching versions numbers to the user but still state that the versions did not match.
+This corrects the case where the app could show matching versions numbers to the user but still lightState that the versions did not match.
   * If the version specified in `AndroidManifest.xml` does not match the SDK version, an SDK version entry will be displayed on the Manage webpage.
 * Fixes no error being displayed when saving a configuration file with duplicate names from the Driver Station.
 * Fixes a deadlock in the UVC driver which manifested in https://github.com/OpenFTC/EasyOpenCV/issues/57.